nruffing/FluentSql/README.md

 The following statements are currently implemented.
 * CREATE TABLE (IF EXISTS)
+* SELECT (NOTE: WHERE clauses are not implemented yet.)

 The following SQLite data types are currently supported.
 * INTEGER